hhd-dev/hhd/readme.md

 sudo dnf remove handygccs-git # (verify ?)
 ```

+#### Issues on ROG Ally
+Using the gyroscope on the Ally requires a kernel that is patched to enable IMU
+support.
+See [Ally Nobara Fixes](https://github.com/jlobue10/ALLY_Nobara_fixes) for IMU the
+patches.

+Without an up-to-date `asus-wmi` kernel driver the usb device of the controller
+does not wake up after sleep so Handheld Daemon stops working.

+In addition, without a patched kernel with `asus-hid`/`asus-wmi`, LEDs might not
+initialize properly (theoretically they should work).
+This is currently under investigation.

 ### ❄️ NixOS (experimental)
 Update the `nixpkgs.url` input in your flake to point at [the PR](https://github.com/NixOS/nixpkgs/pull/277661/) branch: